(This policy is subject to change.)

 Developmental coursework (below 1000 level) is included with registered credits and is limited to 30 semester credit hours.
-Developmental courses are included in the Maximum Time Frame calculation.
+Up to 30 remedial/developmental credits must be excluded from the maximum time-frame calculation.

 Credits earned at another college that meet degree requirements are not included when calculating grade point average, but are included when calculating percentage of completion (i.e. completion rate) and Maximum Time Frame.
 A 2.0 Minnesota Transfer Curriculum grade point average that includes all transfer course grades as well as Fond du Lac Tribal and Community College course grades is required for recognition of a student’s completion of the entire Minnesota Transfer Curriculum with or without completing an associate degree.
 This grade point average calculation will be made in the general education requirement section of a student’s degree audit.